Performance Parking Pilot

 Public Process

-The 3-year pilot project aims to improve the user experience for metered parking spaces in two key commercial-residential corridors in Arlington.
+The three-year pilot project aims to improve the user experience for metered parking spaces in two key commercial-residential corridors in Arlington.
 A recording of the February 2023 public kick-off meeting and an online feedback form are available for exploring this unique project further.

 Spring-Summer 2023: Kick-Off and Community Goals